Gaza Freedom Flotilla

 Various locations of the Flotillas between 2010 and 2025 which were intercepted from the Israeli Navy and the IDF.
-(Mikeno showcases the last signal, not interception.)
+(Position when last signal was sent, not interception, shown for Mikeno.)

 Gaza Freedom Flotilla vessels and convoys have attempted to break the blockade of Gaza since 2010.
 The first flotilla with six ships was launched by what would then become the Freedom Flotilla Coalition.
 It was subsequently raided by Israeli forces.

 Since 2010, attempts from the Freedom Flotilla II in 2011, Freedom Flotilla III in 2015, Women's Boat to Gaza in 2016, Just Future for Palestine Flotilla in 2018, and flotillas in June and July 2025, have all been intercepted, raided or attacked by Israeli forces.

 In August 2025, the Freedom Flotilla Coalition joined the Global Sumud Flotilla, and began launching a series of flotilla convoys towards Gaza.

 Background

 In 2008, the first ships to breach the Israeli blockade of the Gaza Strip were launched by the Free Gaza Movement.
 Founded during the 2006 Lebanon War, activists launched 31 boats from 2008 to 2016, with five that succeeded in reaching Gaza.